Drive Replacement for a REAL Model I/III/4

 Floppy-80 for a REAL Model III / 4NGA

-For those out there with a Model III or Model 4 (NGA), Patrick Bureau of Texas Tandy Restorations is in the final stages of selling a hardware board called the Floppy-80.
+For those out there with a Model III or Model 4 (NGA), Patrick Bureau of Texas Tandy Restorations is selling a hardware board called the Floppy-80.

 The Floppy-80 is designed to replace entirely internal drives and external drives with a single SD card.
 It cannot be used in conjunction with real floppy drives, but can be used in systems that do not have floppy controllers.